nsippel/nsippel.github.io/portfolio.md

     <div class="row intro intro-text">
         <div class="col-md-12">
             Here are some of my work.
+Most of these sites are my personal websites.
+Professional work that I did during the last 2 years are not for public display.
 I show the site images as mini slides.
 Click the white dot indicators to see sections of the site home page.
         </div>
     </div><!-- row -->